MathieuBuisson/MathieuBuisson.github.io/_pages/about.md

 I’m `((Get-Date) - [DateTime]"03/07/1982").Days / 365` years old and I live in Ireland since 2008.

+I have always been a writer (in a previous life, I was a gem picker in semantic fields, etymology fabulizer and puns coiner).
+Nowadays though, what I write is mostly code.

-I’m a Senior DevOps Engineer at [Oneview Healthcare](http://www.oneviewhealthcare.com/).
+I’m a Senior DevOps Engineer at [Oneview Healthcare](http://www.oneviewhealthcare.com/), automating our way through the bumpy road towards *Continuous Delivery*.

 ### What drives me :
   - Learning, growing, more, always